-2. Building Massing & Step Backs All development within the Pacific Avenue Retail District shall be subject to the following massing controls: b.
-A cornice or parapet line shall be established no more than 5 feet above the parapet line of an adjoining building of architectural or historic value (see Buildings of Historical/Architectural Value map), or at 50 feet, whichever is lower.
-All buildings along Pacific Avenue eligible for additional height must step back in a way that does not penetrate a 42 degree plane projected back from the established cornice line (see attached diagram).
-East-West Streets/Paseos/Lanes - Step backs should facilitate maintaining the visual impression of a two to three-story street wall along the east-west streets..
-To achieve this, all buildings along east west streets shall step back from the established parapet line in a way that does not penetrate a 52 degree plane projected back from the established cornice line (see attached diagram).
-Step backs shall maintain the visual impression of a two to three-story wall along the north south alleys or in locations where the rear wall of a building abuts a north south property line.
-All buildings backing to an alley (or a north-south property line) and eligible for additional height must step back in a way that does not penetrate a 42 degree plane projected back from the established cornice line (see attached diagram).
-The design of roof top mechanical equipment and related structures is an important aesthetic consideration when viewing the downtown skyline.
-The arrangement of roof top equipment, elevator penthouses, mechanical penthouses and enclosures, safety rails, inside faces of parapets, roofing surfaces, architectural elements, and other mechanical or electrical equipment, including telecommunications equipment, shall be designed, installed and painted to be visually unobtrusive and to create a unified, coherent whole.
-These roof top features shall be incorporated into the building design at the Planning approval stage of the project.
-Additional visual simulations may be required to demonstrate that the project provides for architecturally interesting and varied skyline views, with specific attention given to integrating these rooftop features into the overall building design. g.
+1. Building Massing & Step Backs

+All development within the Pacific Avenue Retail District shall be subject to the following massing controls:

+- a.
+A cornice or parapet line shall be established no more than 5 feet above the parapet line of an adjoining building of architectural or historic value (see Buildings of Historical/Architectural Value map), or at 50 feet, whichever is lower. - b.
+East Side of Pacific Avenue Step backs from this cornice line shall be made so that no more than 30 percent of additional height is visible from the opposite sidewalk (assuming eye level at 5'-6" and the reference point 15 feet from the property line as indicated in the attached diagram).
+From this viewpoint, the visible portion of the additional height should include distinctive roof treatment (e.g., sloping roof, cornice detailing) that creates a well-proportioned top to the building, and an attractive silhouette against the sky. - c.
+West Side of Pacific Avenue Step backs should ensure that solar access on December 21 between 11:00 a.m. and 1:00 p.m. results in a minimum of 20 feet of sun on the surface of the west-facing sidewalks along Pacific Avenue to promote the comfort of pedestrians and the diversity of activities along the street.
+To achieve this, all buildings along the west side of Pacific Avenue eligible for additional height must step back in a way that does not penetrate a 42 degree plane projected back from the established cornice line (see attached diagram). - d.
+East-West Streets Step backs should facilitate maintaining the visual impression of a two to three-story street wall along the east-west streets, and ensure that solar access on March 21 results in a minimum of 20 feet of sun on the surface of south-facing sidewalks.
+To achieve this, all buildings along east-west streets shall step back from the established parapet line in a way that does not penetrate a 52 degree plane projected back from the established cornice line (see attached diagram). - e.
+Step backs shall maintain the visual impression of a two to three-story wall along the north-south alleys or in locations where the rear wall of a building abuts a north-south property line.
+All buildings backing to an alley (or a north-south property line) and eligible for additional height must step back in a way that does not penetrate a 42 degree plane projected back from the established cornice line (see attached diagram). - f.
+Due to Santa Cruz's varying topography in the vicinity of the Downtown, the design of roof tops is an important aesthetic consideration.
+The arrangement of roof top equipment, elevator penthouses, mechanical penthouses and enclosures, safety rails, inside faces of parapets, roofing surfaces, architectural elements, and other mechanical or electrical equipment, including telecommunications equipment, shall be designed, installed and painted to be visually inobtrusive and to create a unified, coherent whole.

+g.
 All other building facades not subject to the above provisions but exceeding the Base Height shall step back by a minimum of 10 feet above the Base Height of 50 feet.
 Sidewalls for additional floors above the Base Height shall have windows and be architecturally treated in a similar manner as the front-facing facade.